38 more deaths reported from coronavirus in Pakistan

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The COVID-19 caseload in Pakistan has reached 266,955 with 1,013 new cases reported during the last 24 hours, according to latest reports.
+ISLAMABAD: The COVID-19 caseload in Pakistan had reached 266,955 with 1,013 new cases reported during last 24 hours, according to latest reports.

 As many as 2,041 deaths had been reported from Sindh, 2,090 from Punjab, 1,153 from Khyber Pakhtunkhwa, 160 from Islamabad, 43 from Gilgit Baltistan, 135 from Balochistan and 47 from AJK.